appstack-tech/react-native-appstack-sdk/README.md

 # React Native Appstack SDK

 Track events and revenue with this SDK.
-You will also be able to activate Apple Search Ads attribution for your iOS applications.
+You will also be able to activate Apple Search Ads attribution for your iOS applications and retrieve detailed attribution parameters from both iOS and Android.

 [![npm version](https://badge.fury.io/js/react-native-appstack-sdk.svg)](https://badge.fury.io/js/react-native-appstack-sdk)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)